 Mardi Gras is a good time for The SSD Guy to bend your mind.
-It’s the day before Ash Wednesday kicks off Lent, which is the official start of the Easter season.
+It’s the day before Ash Wednesday kicks off Lent, the penitential season leading up to Easter.

 And it never seems to happen on the same date.

-I will compare SSD garbage collection to the timing of the Easter season.
+I will compare SSD garbage collection to the timing of the Lenten season and Easter.
 There are surprising similarities.

 Very few people understand why the exact date of Easter Sunday and the religious holidays that go around it seem to change dramatically from year to year.
 The holidays I am talking about include Mardi Gras, Ash Wednesday, Good Friday, Holy Saturday, and Easter itself.
 Note that these days always occur on the same day of the week: Easter is always Sunday, and Holy Saturday, Good Friday, Ash Wednesday, and Mardi Gras (Shrove Tuesday in English) are always on the days of the week that are in their names.
 Note that “Mardi” is French for Tuesday.